Nilu-Ahire-Patil/LCRS/README.md

 │   └── Network.h
 │   └── Packet.h
 │   └── Sys.h
-├── lib/
+├── lib/		# shared library
 │   └── lcrs.so
-├── main.cpp
+├── main.cpp		# starting file
-├── Makefile
+├── Makefile		# dependencies and compile files
-├── README.md
+├── README.md		# compiling and working explenation
-├── src/
+└── src/		# library implementations
-│   └── AddrBook.cpp
+    └── AddrBook.cpp
-│   └── Configure.cpp
+    └── Configure.cpp
-│   └── Connect.cpp
+    └── Connect.cpp
-│   └── File.cpp
+    └── File.cpp
-│   └── FileInfo.cpp
+    └── FileInfo.cpp
-│   └── Network.cpp
+    └── Network.cpp
-│   └── Packet.cpp
+    └── Packet.cpp
-│   └── Sys.cpp
+    └── Sys.cpp
 ```

-### Working
+## Working

-**LOADING INITIALIZATIONS**
+- **LOADING INITIALIZATIONS**

-0.0	*initialise default data*
+1.	initialise default internal data
-0.1	*check for configuration file*
+2.	check for configuration file
-0.2	load configuration in file present
+3.	load configuration if file present

+- **GREATING SETUP**
-1.0	create a tcp socket and try to bind it with
+1.	create a tcp socket and try to bind it with
 	specific port provided by user or default

-2.0	multicast the tcp port that we bond to socket
+2.	multicast the tcp port that we bond to socket
 	in step 1.0 to specific group provided by user
 	or default

-** BACKGROUND CONNECTIONS **
+- **BACKGROUND CONNECTIONS**

-3.0	crate an listening socket, join to specific
+1.	crate an listening socket, join to specific
-	multicast group provided by user or default
+	multicast group provided by user or defaul
-3.1	receive requests from others and work according
+2.	receive requests from others and work according
 	to that type of request is receive
-3.2	update sender address in our address book
+3.	update sender address in our address book

-4.0	listen on the socket that we created in step no 1.0
+4.	listen on the socket that we created in step no 1.0
-4.1	accept connections and work according to packet type
+5.	accept connections and work according to packet type
-4.2	update sender address in our address book
+6.	update sender address in our address book

-** STORING FILE **
+- **STORING FILE**

-5.0 	locate file
+1.	locate file
-	decide chunk size
+2.	decide chunk size
-	create metadata file
+3.	create metadata file
-	request receiver for each chunk of file
+4.	request receiver for each chunk of file
-	decide transfer file chunk to which receiver
+5.	decide transfer file chunk to which receiver
-	update metafile
+6.	update metafile
-	after getting whole chunks stored store meta file also
+7.	after getting whole chunks stored store meta file also
-	automatic detect network interface and configure sys id from that
+8.	automatic detect network interface and configure sys id from that

 conf.h line 172 check note